ibm777p2/BoxTotal/Privacy-Policy.md

 You can withdraw your consent at any time by notifying us.
 Some Services may not function properly if consent is withdrawn.

 ### Purposes of Collection, Use, and Disclosure
 The information collected on the Service is used for the purposes listed below, such as improving the Service or providing recommendations.
+This includes the use of the NEWSDATA.IO API to provide visual content.
 Any additional purposes will be disclosed before or at the time of collection.

 #### Purposes
 Your information may be collected, used, and disclosed for the following purposes: